jsynowiec/node-typescript-boilerplate/README.md

 ## Getting Started

-This project is intended to be used with the latest Active LTS release of [Node.js][nodejs].
+This project is intended to be used for building Alaya packages.
+This boilerplate will help speed up development and reduce repetitive issues from the foundation of the packages.
+This project should be used with the latest Active LTS release of [Node.js][nodejs].

 ### Use as a repository template